giulio93/docker-scraper-py/README.md

 ```

-Check if it is running properly, once connected to the container, viewing the logfile.
+Check if the cron job is running properly: once connected to the container use the tail -f command to see the cron log output.
 (Wait until you see any output)

 ```bash
 $root@5ed72d77c714:/app# tail -f /var/log/cron.log